perpetual-education-personal/order-of-importance/README.md

 Hopefully you have ideas.
 But if not, we'll give you some...

-At the very least - you'll have a really great todo list
+At the very least - you'll have a really great todo list.
+We will make that the super wrong way - and then show you how to do it right.

 - [ ] Done [link to proof](https://peprojects.dev)